Graduate Certificate in Psychiatric-Mental Health Nurse Practitioner

 School of Nursing Admission Requirements

-- Graduate degree in nursing (master’s or doctoral) from a school of nursing accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN), formerly known as the National League for Nursing Accreditation Commission.
+- Graduate degree in nursing (master’s or doctoral) from a school of nursing accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).

 - Documentation of national certification as an advanced nurse practitioner.